oauth-wg/oauth-selective-disclosure-jwt/main.md

    control over the same private key during the issuance and presentation.
 SD-JWT signed by the issuer contains a public key or a reference to a public key that matches to the private key controlled by the holder.

+Claim name blinding
+:  Method to extend selective disclosure to claim names by hiding not only a claim's value but also the claim name from verifiers to which the claim was not disclosed.

 Issuer
 :  An entity that creates SD-JWTs (2.1).